Cleaning Guides

 • Semi-porous surfaces like plaster walls, wood or silicone (in the bathroom).

-Bleach won’t completely get rid of the mould from such surfaces but just mask the problem.
+Bleach won’t completely get rid of the mould from such surfaces but just masks the problem.
 Why?
 Bleach doesn’t reach the roots of the fungi that have penetrated deep into the surface.
 Use strong vinegar and repeatedly wipe the damaged area.
 Replace mouldy silicone with new.

 • Carpeting, soft furniture and curtains.